Unstructured-IO/unstructured/docs/source/introduction/key_concepts.rst

 4. **Embedding**: After chunking, you must convert the text into a numerical representation (vector embedding) that an LLM can understand.
 To use the various embedding models using Unstructured tools, please refer to `this page <https://unstructured-io.github.io/unstructured/core/embedding.html>`__.

 5. **Vector Database**: The next step is to choose a location for storing your chunked embeddings.
-There are many options for your vector database (ChromaDB, Milvus, Pinecone, Qdrant, Weaviate, and more).
+There are many options for your vector database (ChromaDB, Clarifai, Milvus, Pinecone, Qdrant, Weaviate, and more).
 For complete list of Unstructured ``Destination Connectors``, please visit `this page <https://unstructured-io.github.io/unstructured/ingest/destination_connectors.html>`__.

 6. **User Prompt**: Take the user prompt and grab the most relevant chunks of information in the vector database via similarity search.